 There is a wide variety of University accommodation within easy reach of the campus, including flats and lodgings in the residential areas of the City.
 Accommodation for families is limited and we recommend that students travel ahead of their families to find accommodation.
 Information about accommodation and a booking form is included with offer letters.
 For more information view the accommodation at the University of Birmingham page.

 The University has dedicated staff able to provide advice on how to realise your career objectives.
-Careers Network and the school provide guidance on writing a CV and interview technique.
+Careers Network and the department provide guidance on writing a CV and interview technique.

 The University will also provide guidance about options for international students including the Science and Engineering Graduate Scheme, which provides an accelerated path to obtain a work permit for one year after graduation.